ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-docs-core-2/builtins/_includes/json.md

 {% note info %}

 Accessing keys without quotes is only supported for keys that start with an English letter or underscore and only contain English letters, underscores, numbers, and a dollar sign.
 Use quotes for all other keys.
-For example, `$.profile."this string has spaces"` or `$.user."42 is the answer"`
+For example, `$.profile."this string has spaces"` or `$.user."42 is the answer"`.

 {% endnote %}